wp-plugins/custom-facebook-feed/README.txt

 * Display **feeds from multiple different Facebook pages** and use the shortcode to embed them into a page, post or widget anywhere on your site
 * Show **events** from your Facebook feed with name, date/time, location and description
 * Add your own **custom CSS**
+* **Caching** means that posts load lightning fast.
+Set your own caching time - check for new posts every few seconds, minutes, hours or days.
+You decide.
 * Show and hide certain parts of each post
 * Choose to show the Facebook profile picture and name above each post
 * Select whether to display posts by just the page owner, or everyone who posts on your Facebook page